Battlelogium/Battlelogium/README.md

 ### EA

-> ©2011 Electronic Arts Inc. Battlefield 3, Frostbite and the DICE logo are trademarks of EA Digital Illusions CE AB.
+> Â©2011 Electronic Arts Inc. Battlefield 3, Frostbite and the DICE logo are trademarks of EA Digital Illusions CE AB.
 > EA, the EA logo, EA SPORTS, the EA SPORTS logo, Pogo, Origin and the Origin logo are trademarks of Electronic Arts Inc.
-> Battlelog (http://battlelog.battlefield.com) © 2013 EA DIGITAL ILLUSIONS CE AB
+> Battlelog (http://battlelog.battlefield.com) Â© 2013 EA DIGITAL ILLUSIONS CE AB

 ### Valve
-> © 2013 Valve Corporation.
+> Â© 2013 Valve Corporation.
 Valve, the Valve logo, Half-Life, the Half-Life logo, the Lambda logo, Steam, the Steam logo, Team Fortress, the Team Fortress logo, Opposing Force, Day of Defeat, the Day of Defeat logo, Counter-Strike, the Counter-Strike logo, Source, the Source logo, Counter-Strike: Condition Zero, Portal, the Portal logo, Dota, the Dota 2 logo, and Defense of the Ancients are trademarks and/or registered trademarks of Valve Corporation.

 ### Awesomium
-> © 2013 Awesomium Technologies LLC.
+> Â© 2013 Awesomium Technologies LLC.
 Awesomium, the Awesomium logo, the Awesomium libraries, the Awesomium.NET libraries, the Awesomium runtime are trademarks and/or registered trademarks of Awesomium Technologies LLC

 ### Chromium
-> © 2012 Google Inc. All rights reserved.
-Chromium™ open source project is a trademark of Google Inc.
+> Â© 2012 Google Inc. All rights reserved.
+Chromiumâ„¢ open source project is a trademark of Google Inc.

 _All other trademarks are property of their respective owners._